-Flag Description Туре Reverse

--rdynamic (page ??)
-This instructs the linker to add all sym- dynamic

-bols, not only used ones, to the dy-

-namic symbol table.
-Currently Linux

-and Windows/MinGW32 only.
-This is equivalent to using -optl -rdynamic

-on Linux, and -optl -export-all-

-symbols on Windows.

--rtsopts[=(none some all)] Control whether the RTS behaviour dynamic

-(page ?? ) can be tweaked via command-line flags

-and the GHCRTS environment variable.

-Using none means no RTS flags can be

-given; some means only a minimum of

-safe options can be given (the default),

-and all (or no argument at all) means

-ahayad ( that all RTS flags are permitted.
-J : .

--shared (page ?? ) Generate a shared library (as opposed to an executable) dynamic

--split-objs (page ??)
-Split objects (for libraries) dynamic

-Speir objs (page) opin objects (for fibraries) dynamic

--split-sections (page ??)
-Split sections for link-time dead-code dynamic

-stripping

--static (page ?? ) Use static Haskell libraries dynamic

-1 1 1 ( 20)

--staticlib (page ??)
-Generate a standalone static library (as opposed to an executable).
-This is dynamic

-useful when cross compiling.
-The li-

-brary together with all its dependen-

-cies ends up in in a single static library

-that can be linked against.

--threaded (page ??)
-Use the threaded runtime dynamic

--with-rtsopts=(opts) Set the default RTS options to (opts). dynamic

-(page ?? )
+Flag Description Туре Reverse -rdynamic (page ?? ) This instructs the linker to add all symbols, not only used ones, to the dy- namic symbol table.
+Currently Linux and Windows/MinGW32 only.
+This is equivalent to using -optl -rdynamic dynamic on Linux, and -optl -export-all- symbols on Windows. -rtsopts[=(none some all)] (page ?? ) Control whether the RTS behaviour can be tweaked via command-line flags and the GHCRTS environment variable.
+Using none means no RTS flags can be given; some means only a minimum of safe options can be given (the default), and all (or no argument at all) means that all RTS flags are permitted. dynamic -shared (page ?? ) Generate a shared library (as opposed to an executable) dynamic -split-objs (page ?? ) Split objects (for libraries) dynamic -split-sections (page ??)
+Split sections for link-time dead-code stripping dynamic -static (page ??)
+Use static Haskell libraries dynamic -staticlib (page ?? ) Generate a standalone static library (as opposed to an executable).
+This is useful when cross compiling.
+The li- brary together with all its dependen- cies ends up in in a single static library that can be linked against. dynamic -threaded (page ?? ) Use the threaded runtime dynamic -with-rtsopts=(opts) (page ?? ) Set the default RTS options to (opts). dynamic

-6.6.21 Plugin options
+7.6.21 Plugin options

-More details in Compiler Plugins (page 475)
+More details in Compiler Plugins (page 477)